Skip to Main Content

 Working Days Phases

-5 Accused or complainant prepares appeal, if he/she wishes
+5 Accused or complainant prepares appeal, if they wish.

-115 TOTAL working days (23 weeks) from inception of complaint to issue of final report
+120 TOTAL working days (24 weeks) from inception of complaint to issue of final report.

 The Provost and Vice President for Academic Affairs will review the Faculty Affairs Committee's investigative findings and determine whether sanctions should be imposed against anyone found to have engaged in research misconduct.